September 29 - 30, 2025 | New York

 In addition to her corporate practice, Ronelle is a member of the firm’s Diversity Committee.
 She is also a past co-chair of Loeb & Loeb’s New York Women’s LEAD Network.

-Structuring Deals in a High-Interest Environment - Strategies for Capital Providers
+Track 2: Structuring Deals in a High-Interest Environment - Strategies for Capital Providers

 With interest rates remaining elevated, capital providers face increased challenges in deal flow and valuation assessments.
 Discover practical approaches to structuring deals that mitigate risks and align interests effectively.
 Explore the impact of interest rates on valuations, the strategic use of earnouts, and methods for downside risk protection.